-The college maintains membership in the following organizations and associations: the Council for Christian Colleges and Universities; the Council of Independent Colleges; Oregon Independent College Association; Oregon Independent College Foundation; Oregon Association of Colleges of Teacher Education; Campus Compact of Oregon; Council on Adult Experiential Learning; Consortium for the Advancement of Adult Higher Education; National Association for College Admissions Counseling; North American Coalition for College Admissions Professionals; Western Association for College Admissions Counseling; Pacific Northwest Association for College Admissions Counseling; Hawaii Association for College Admissions Counseling; American Association of College Registrars and Admissions Officers; Pacific Association of College and University Libraries; Orbis Cascade Alliance; The Tuition Exchange; Servicemembers Opportunity Colleges Consortium; and the National Association of College and University Business Officers.
+The college maintains membership in the following organizations and associations: the Council for Christian Colleges and Universities; the Council of Independent Colleges; Oregon Independent College Association; Oregon Independent College Foundation; Oregon Association of Colleges of Teacher Education; Campus Compact of Oregon; Council on Adult Experiential Learning; Consortium for the Advancement of Adult Higher Education; National Association for College Admissions Counseling; North American Coalition for College Admissions Professionals; Western Association for College Admissions Counseling; Hawaii Association for College Admissions Counseling; American Association of College Registrars and Admissions Officers; Pacific Association of Collegiate Registrars and Admissions Officers; Northwest Association of Private College and University Libraries; Orbis Cascade Alliance; The Tuition Exchange; Servicemembers Opportunity Colleges Consortium; and the National Association of College and University Business Officers.
 Documents to the above are available for review in the Office of the President.